MonashDataFluency/data-fluency-website/content/workshops/intro_to_command_line/_index.md

 #### Sites needed on the day

 - The Jupyter Notebook will be the way you access a Unix terminal.
 A username and password is needed to log into [the Jupyter Server](http://biotraining.erc.monash.edu/jupyter).
 This will be given on the day.

+**The Jupyter notebook does not work well with Internet Explorer** Please use another browser (i.e. Chrome, Safari, Firefox)
 - An Etherpad notebook will allow you to make comments or add questions.
-[Access it here](http://biotraining.erc.monash.edu:9001/p/intro_to_bash_shell__01_07_18)
+[Access it here](https://biotraining.erc.monash.edu/etherpad/p/commandline)
 - The course notes are here.
 [Introduction to the Unix Shell (half day)]( https://monashdatafluency.github.io/unixshell/ )